This post may contain affiliate links. Please see our disclosure policy.

 Please be sure to scroll down to the recipe card below for the complete details!

-• Potatoes: Yukon Gold are great for mashing.
-Or Russet potatoes.
+• Potatoes: Yukon Gold are the best potatoes for mashing.
+Idaho potatoes or Russet potatoes are other great options.

-• Butter: I use salted butter (and let it melt in the warm pot).
-Unsalted is fine too, but you may need to add more salt.
+• Butter: This is what gives the mashed potatoes their creamy texture.
+I use salted butter (and let it melt in the warm pot).
+Unsalted butter is fine too, but you may need to add more salt.

-• Milk: I love whole cow’s milk, but skimmed works great, too.
+• Milk: I love whole milk, but skimmed works great, too.

 • Fresh thyme, sea salt, and pepper: Garnish with fresh thyme for an earthy flavor.
 Season to your liking.